Joe Nathan: Washington Nationals

 Nathan signed a minor league contract with an invitation to spring training with the Washington Nationals for the 2017 season.
 He opted out of his contract and was released on March 27, 2017, as spring training came to a close.
 He was re-signed to a minor league contract on April 9, and released for a second time on May 31.

 Retirement

 On September 3, 2017, Nathan held a press conference with the Minnesota Twins, where he announced his retirement after signing a one-day contract to end his career in Minnesota.
 Nathan threw out the first pitch during that night's game against the Kansas City Royals.
 Nathan retired with 377 saves, at the time eighth-most in MLB history, a 2.87 ERA, and an 89.3% save percentage, the highest amongst all relievers with at least 250 saves.

 Nathan was inducted into the Twins Hall of Fame on August 3, 2019.

 Records and notable statistics

 Nathan was included on the ballot for the National Baseball Hall of Fame class of when it was announced on November 22, 2021.
+He received 17 votes (4.3% of all votes cast) and was eliminated from future consideration by the writers.